From Stinespring dilation to Sz.-Nagy dilation on the symmetrized bidisc and operator models: Introduction

-\begin{defn} A pair of commuting operators $(S,P)$, defined on a Hilbert space $\mathcal H$, that has $\Gamma$ as a spectral set is called a $\Gamma$-\textit{contraction}, i.e. the joint spectrum $\sigma (S,P)\subseteq \Gamma$ and for all rational functions $f$ with poles off $\Gamma$. \end{defn} By virtue of polynomial convexity of $\Gamma$, the definition can be made more precise by omitting the condition on joint spectrum and by replacing rational functions by polynomials.
+for all rational functions $f$ with poles off $\Gamma$. \end{defn} By virtue of polynomial convexity of $\Gamma$, the definition can be made more precise by omitting the condition on joint spectrum and by replacing rational functions by polynomials.
 It is clear from the definition that if $(S,P)$ is a $\Gamma$-contraction then so is $(S^*,P^*)$ and $\|S\|\leq 2$,\, $\|P\|\leq 1$. \\

 A commuting $d$-tuple of operators $\underline{T}=(T_1,T_2,\cdots,T_d)$ for which a particular subset of $\mathbb C^d$ is a spectral set, has been studied for a long time and many important results have been obtained (see \cite{paulsen}).
 Let $W\subseteq \mathbb C^d$ be a spectral set for $\underline{T}=(T_1,T_2,\cdots,T_d)$.
 A {\em normal $bW$-dilation} of $\underline{T}$ is a commuting $d$-tuple of normal operators $\underline{N}=(N_1,\cdots,N_d)$ defined on a larger Hilbert space $\mathcal K \supseteq \mathcal H$ such that the joint spectrum $\sigma(\underline{N})\subseteq bW$ and $q(\underline{T})=P_{\mathcal H}q(\underline{N})\big|_{\mathcal H}$, for any polynomial $q$ in $d$-variables $z_1,\dots,z_d$.
 A celebrated theorem of Arveson states that $W$ is a complete spectral set for $\underline T$ if and only if $\underline T$ has a normal $bW$-dilation, (Theorem 1.2.2 and its corollary, \cite{arveson2}).
 Therefore, a necessary condition for $\underline T$ to have a normal $bW$-dilation is that $W$ be a spectral set for $\underline T$.
 Sufficiency has been investigated for several domains in several contexts, and it has been shown to have a positive answer when $W=\overline{\mathbb D}$ \cite{nazy}, when $W$ is an annulus \cite{agler-ann}, when $W=\overline{\mathbb D^2}$ \cite{ando} and when $W=\Gamma$ \cite{ay-jfa}.
 Also we have failure of rational dilation on a triply connected domain in $\mathbb C$ \cite{ahr, DM}.\\